 Welcome to the Jungle!

-On the afternoon of Wednesday 14th June, I landed in Port Hardy, north Vancouver Island.
-Dave Johnes; a previous Prince of Wales award winner and fellow University of Cumbria graduate, was there to pick me up and take me to Strategic’s head office in Port McNeill.
+I landed in Port Hardy, north Vancouver Island on Wednesday 14th June.
+Dave Johnes; a former Prince of Wales award winner and fellow University of Cumbria graduate, was there to pick me up and take me to Strategic’s head office in Port McNeill.
 I started work the next day.
-So, I’ve travelled 4,699 miles across the globe yet, I’m still on the same latitude as my hometown – 50, the weather is much the same, completely variable!
+So, I’ve travelled 4,699 miles across the globe, yet I’m still on the same latitude as my hometown – 50, the weather is much the same, completely variable!

 My first day in the “bush” was only a half day but nevertheless, a good taste of what was to come.
 So, what is to come?
 Well, steep ground, very steep ground, even steeper ground, uneven ground, bogs, streams, waterfalls, lakes, bluffs, gullies, every kind of obstruction the temperate rainforest of British Columbia has to offer; huge downed stems, rotten and solid, head high salal (Gaultheria sp.), waist high salal, knee high salal, and… more salal, salmon berry (Rubus spectabilis) – thorny, devils club (Oplopanax horridus) – very thorny; the list goes on… It really is the jungle out here.
 Any day could comprise of any collection of these, and of course with the weight from your vest and endless amounts of ribbon and paint, added to the weather, staying under the canopy to hide from the scorching heat, to the next day where you’re completely saturated in rainwater.
 Let’s not forget wildlife, from every little flying (insert swear word here) abomination that wants to suck your blood, to the fresh scat of a nearby bear.
 All in a day’s work!
 Below: a mild example of salal dominating the ground layer.